 Best Places for Live Music in Nashville, Tennessee

-Nashville's best live music venues include The Bluebird Cafe, The Exit/In, F. Scott's Restaurant and Jazz Bar, and more.
+Nashville's best live music venues include The Bluebird Cafe, Exit/In, City Winery, and more.

 PHOTO CREDIT: Jeff Adkins

 Everybody knows Nashville is the capital of country music, but honky tonks and story songs aren’t the only reason this southern river town is known as Music City.
 Nashville’s legendary Music Row is still dominated by country music labels, and the publishing houses where top songwriters crank out hits for country radio, but Nashville is also home to rockers like Kings of Leon and Jack White, who’s Third Man Records is based here.
 The Americana Music Association was born in Nashville, and the genre is re-engergizing of American roots music recently earned Americana its own Billboard chart.
 World class jazz musicians add to the soundtrack of Nashville’s nightlife, and the city’s Schermerhorn Symphony hall has been called one of the best in the world.
 Whether you want to tap your toe, scoot your boots, expand your mind or just bang your head, Nashville has the talent and the venues you’re looking for.

 For some contemporary country music is too new school.
 These hardcore types like their music stripped down to acoustic instruments and traditional songs, and there is no better venue in the world for bluegrass music than Nashville’s Station Inn.
 Visitors from around the world make pilgrimages to this banjo and fiddle mecca where local acts and touring bands tell tall tales, shred strings and remind the kids on country radio where their music came from.
 Special guest appearances by country stars are the norm around here, but there’s never a bad act on this stage.